Shinerising/Safari-Clean-Newtab/readme.md

 ![Browser Setting Panel](./Images/setting.jpg)

-## Options
+## Custom Options

+You can change settings by modifying the `config.js` script.

+To enable quick option panel, you must disable Local File Restrictions (Safari Only):

+- Enable Develop menu in Advanced panel of Safari Preferences
+- Click on the Develop menu
+- Select Disable Local File Restrictions

-Click the gear icon at right bottom side to open option panel like this:
+Then you could refresh the page and click the gear icon at right bottom side to open option panel like this:

 <img src="./Images/option.jpg" width="400">

+## Option Items

 - Local Images